Welcome to the Birch Community Services (BCS) Program Guidelines

 Danner Boots

-Danner Boot Co. graciously donates their returned boots to Birch Community Services.
+Danner Boot Co. graciously donates their returned boots to BCS.
 Their donation is based on the criteria that they believe our participants or agency participants are not in a financial position to purchase Danner Boots; therefore, the company is not losing any potential sales.
 For that reason, we have set up some guidelines to distribute these boots.
 Please note the requirements and restrictions below:

-• If you or another in your household needs boots, you may ask at check-in if you are eligible.
-If you are eligible to shop, you are eligible for boots.
+- If you or another in your household needs boots, and if you are eligible to shop, you are eligible for boots.
 Boots are only for those living with you who are listed on your participation form.
 DO NOT give boots to friends or to family not living with you.
 Under no circumstances may the boots be sold.
 Anyone discovered doing this will be removed from the program immediately.

-• Each family member is eligible to receive one pair of boots in a calendar year.
-Your family may receive multiple pairs of boots per day, but only 1 pair per person per year.
-If you have already received your pair and have need for another, you may apply for another pair.
-Just contact the office.
+- Each family member is eligible to receive one pair of boots in a calendar year (as needed).
+Your family/household may receive multiple pairs of boots per day, but only 1 pair per person per year.
+If you have already received your pair and have need for another, please contact the office to apply for another pair.

 The boot area is open on selected days from 10 a.m. to 6 p.m. as long as we have a boot check-in volunteer available.
-Open days for the boot department are announced each week in the BCS email.
 You may choose a pair of boots before or after, but not during, your shop.
-You are even welcome to come on a boot day other than your shopping day if you need to.
+You are welcome to come on a boot day other than your shopping day if you need to.

 How to Pay